Referees and Officiating

 Verified Trainee

-As a Verified Trainee, you are just beginning and may not be familiar with how to referee, but you have the desire to learn.
+As a Verified Trainee (VT), you are just beginning and are not familiar with how to referee, but you have the desire to learn!
 Your first assignment will be to complete the steps below:

 Level 1 Referee